hieunguyen0202/AWS-Serverless-02-ApiGatewayLambdaCognitoAuth/README.md

     ```

-- Step 2: Setup Lambda Function for `generate_short_url` backend
+- Step 2: Create role for Lambda Func with DynamoDB
-    - Select `Author from scratch`
-    - Create new function with name `AWS-Serverless-02-generate-short-url-func`
-    - And past the code backend from `repos/AWS-Serverless-02-shorten-link-backend/generate_short_url/app.py`
-    - Choose runtime `Python 3.9`
-    - Choose `Create a new role with basic Lambda permissions`
-    - Click on Create Functions

-- Step optional: Steps to Fix in AWS Console
     - Go to IAM > Roles in the AWS Console.
-    - Search for the role mentioned in the error message: `AWS-Serverless-02-generate-short-url-func-role-5xzubgbf`
+    - Search for the role mentioned in the error message: `AWS-Serverless-02-generate-short-url-func-role`
     - Click the role to open it.
     - Click `Add permissions` → `Attach policies`.
-    - Choose `Create inline policy` (or update existing one).
+    - Choose `Create inline policy` (or update existing one) with name `AWS-Serverless-02-role-policy-dynamodb`.
     - Use the following policy to give access only to your table:

     ```